OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 3. The SNODAS grid displayed incorrect information.
-	* The SNODAS products for a specific day could require an overwrite if the [National Snow & Ice Data Center](https://nsidc.org/) uploaded incorrect SNODAS data and then reloaded a correct set of data.
+	* The SNODAS products for a specific day could require an overwrite if the [National Snow & Ice Data Center](https://nsidc.org/) uploads incorrect SNODAS data, only to reload the correct dataset later.
 The reprocessing of SNODAS data for that date would be accomplished with the ```SNODASDaily_Interactive.py``` script.

  **3. SNODAS_utilities.py**